violeta8/Programming-Paradigms/README.md

 > cm(), lm().
 ```

-A more neat way of doing this would be to add a new function, say clm/0 into the `user_default.erl` file:
+A more neat way of doing this would be to add a new function, say `clm/0` into the `user_default.erl` file like so:

 ```
 clm() -> cm, lm().
 ```

-Don't forget to export the function correctly, save the file, and recompile it again from the Erlang shell using `c()`.
+Don't forget to export the function correctly (_i.e._ -export([clm/0])), save the file, and recompile it again from the Erlang shell using `c()`.
 Restart the Erlang shell for the changes to take effect.
 Test your new function by invoking `clm/0` on the shell, for instance:

 ```
 clm().